electify-eu/.github/profile/README.md

 Every 5 years the elections for the European parliament is

 # How it works
 We provide a streamlit app, where voters can ask their questions and will receive a summary of the parties position.
+We are on a mission to enhance the democratic process by developing an innovative application that uses AI.
+Just ask your question or enter a keyword in our europarl.ai interface, and our model will summarize the positions of the parties based on your input.

+In the background, we use a Retrieval Augmented Generation (RAG) engine that has access to thousands of political documents.
+Our algorithm searches for the documents most relevant to your input.
+With this information, an AI language model then generates concise summaries for the six biggest parties in Germany.

 # Highlight
 You can reveal or